AI-Driven Engineering Leadership

 CEO / Founder

 When you need an engineering organization where AI is the operating model — not one department's experiment — I take ownership of the whole function and free your time for strategy.
+An agent is a multiplier of your organization, not its competitor: without an owner who designs and owns the outcome of the whole system, agents turn into costs; with an owner, they turn into an operating model.

 • • Focus: AI as competitive advantage, not a cost center; managed growth without proportional overhead.